WordPress/openverse/documentation/ingestion_server/guides/quickstart.md

 ## Starting up

-Bring the ingestion server up, along with all their dependent services.
+Start the ingestion server along with its dependencies:

 ```bash
 just ingestion_server/up